bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

     :::

 ### Use a Creature
 - Initiate a fight by turning your Creature card 90 degrees to an **exhausted** position.
 Choose an opponent’s creature to fight.
 Creatures deal damage simultaneously.
-The winner can collect elements from the opponent’s creature if it has Artifacts (items) attached.
+The attacker can collect elements from the opponent’s creature if it has Artifacts (items) attached.

     :::info Exhausted Creatures
     An "exhausted" character cannot be used again in this turn.